 Dogs get the C-word, too.
 My own dog was diagnosed with lymphoblastic leukemia at the tender age of 4.
 (Luckily, she lived until the ripe old age of 15).
 I learned from that experience that dogs tend to tolerate chemotherapy better than humans (they generally don’t lose their fur), but they can lose their appetite, a side effect that’s often treated with steroids.
 Humans have used marijuana (CBD being the active ingredient) to counteract the nausea of chemotherapy for decades.
-It can work for your pup the exact same way, without the anxiety and aggression that can be caused by steroids.
+It could possibly work for your pup the exact same way, potentially without the anxiety and aggression that can be caused by steroids.

 Dogs are pack animals.
 They just don’t like being alone.
 So who can blame Rover for getting a little anxious when he has to spend a good 8-10 hours by himself while you work to buy his favorite kibble?
 Again, CBD has been reported to be a potent stress-reliever.
 Adding CBD to your dog’s diet could help calm your pup until he realizes that you do indeed come home at the end of the day.

 Dogs have allergies just like we do; only in dogs, the allergies tend to manifest differently.
 Instead of sinus infections, your dog may develop rheumy eyes, or lose hair, or develop itchy spots on his skin.
 Flea bites are responsible for many allergic reactions in dogs.
 Allergies are the result of the body’s inflammatory overreaction to foreign objects in the environment.
-CBD’s anti-inflammatory effects can counteract the body’s reaction, relieving allergies in a whole-body way.
+CBD’s reported anti-inflammatory effects could counteract the body’s reaction, relieving allergies in a whole-body way.